frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 If [native representation](../glossary/#native-representation) is a string, formatting `MAY` be modified using these additional properties:

 - **groupChar**: A string whose value is used to group digits within the integer.
 This property does not have a default value.
 A common value is "," e.g. "100,000".
 - **bareNumber**: a boolean field with a default of `true`.
-If `true` the physical contents of this field `MUST` follow the formatting constraints already set out.
+If `true` the contents of this field `MUST` follow the formatting constraints already set out.
 If `false` the contents of this field may contain leading and/or trailing non-numeric characters (which implementors `MUST` therefore strip).
 The purpose of `bareNumber` is to allow publishers to publish numeric data that contains trailing characters such as percentages e.g. `95%` or leading characters such as currencies e.g. `€95` or `EUR 95`.
 Note that it is entirely up to implementors what, if anything, they do with stripped text.

 ### `boolean`

 The field contains boolean (true/false) data.

-In the physical representations of data where boolean values are represented with strings, the values set in `trueValues` and `falseValues` are to be cast to their logical representation as booleans. `trueValues` and `falseValues` are arrays which can be customised to user need.
+If [native representation](../glossary/#native-representation) is a string, the values set in `trueValues` and `falseValues` are to be cast to their logical representation as booleans. `trueValues` and `falseValues` are arrays which can be customised to user need.
 The default values for these are in the additional properties section below.

 The boolean field can be customised with these additional properties: